+KEY POINTS:

-KEY POINTS: Find out as much as you can about your MP before getting in touch.
-Be polite but persistent about arranging a meeting.
-Get clear on the issues and prepare exactly what you're going to say.
-Think about what your MP might say and prepare your responses.
-Talk about your own experience and why the issue is important to you.
-Ask your MP to do something specific, and always follow up in writing.
-Keep in touch with the Prescription Charges Coalition and let us know how it goes.
+- Find out as much as you can about your MP before getting in touch. - Be polite but persistent about arranging a meeting. - Get clear on the issues and prepare exactly what you're going to say focus on three key things you'd want your MP to know having met with you. - Think about what your MP might say and prepare your responses. - Talk about your own experience and why the issue is important to you. - Ask your MP to do something specific, and always follow up in writing.
+If you're unsure what to ask them to do, we can offer suggestions. - Keep in touch with the Prescription Charges Coalition and let us know how it goes.